hunkim/VibeSoftwareEngineering/README.md

 ## 📖 About This Book

-**Vive Software Engineering** is a comprehensive, professional-grade textbook that transforms how developers think about code quality, system design, and engineering excellence.
-The term "vive" (meaning "live" or "alive") symbolizes our core philosophy: creating software that is vibrant, adaptable, and sustainable over time.
+**Vibe Software Engineering** is a comprehensive, professional-grade textbook that transforms how developers think about code quality, system design, and engineering excellence.
+The term "vibe" represents our core philosophy of AI-assisted programming where developers use natural language to describe what they want and let AI generate high-quality, maintainable code.

 This isn't just another programming book—it's a complete framework for building software that developers love to work with and businesses can rely on for years to come.